-An environmental authority is required for an activity that meets the definition of a prescribed environmentally relevant activity (ERA) set out in Schedule 2 of the Environmental Protection Regulation 2008 (EP Reg).
+An environmental authority is required for an activity that meets the definition of a prescribed environmentally relevant activity (ERA) set out in Schedule 2 of the Environmental Protection Regulation 2008 (EP Regulation).

-The Business Queensland website has information about obtaining an environmental authority.
+The Business Queensland website has information about obtaining an environmental authority (search for "environmental authority").

 You should contact your council for details of forms to apply for an environmental authority for ERAs devolved to them.

 This licence is required to carry out an ERA for which administrative responsibility has been devolved to Councils.

 Section 101 of the EP Regulation lists the ERAs that are devolved to local government (ERAs are not devolved to the local governments listed in Schedule 8A).
 You should refer to both Section 101 and Schedules 2 and 8A to determine if local government administers an ERA.

 6 - Asphalt manufacturing

 12 - Plastic product manufacturing

 19 - Metal forming

 20(1) and (2)(a) - Metal recovery